hashimoto-naoki/PseudoHikiParser/samples/wikipage.md

   * Linking to an arbitrary URL - Maybe usable
 * Preformatted text - Usable
 * Text decoration - Partly supported
-  * Means of escaping tags for inline decorations is only experimetal.
+  * Means of escaping tags for inline decorations is just experimetal.
   * The notation for inline literals by backquote tags(``) is converted into not \<tt\> element but \<code\> element.
 * Headings - Usable
 * Horizontal lines - Usable